SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Introduction and Motivation

-Large language models (LLMs) have demonstrated remarkable capabilities in text generation and understanding while becoming increasingly accessible to AI practitioners.
-Safety tuning is critical to ensure that advanced LLMs align with human values and security policies, making them safe for deployment \citep{ouyang2022training,bai2022constitutional,chiang2023vicuna,zhang2024instructiontuninglargelanguage}.
-However, the safety alignment of current LLMs has been shown to be vulnerable \citep{wei2023jailbroken,huang2024catastrophic,yang2023shadow,zeng2024johnny,zhan2024removing,qi2023finetuningalignedlanguagemodels,qi2024safetyalignmentjusttokens}.
-In fact, fine-tuning LLMs on benign data (without any harmful content) can inadvertently degrade their previously established safety alignment \citep{qi2023finetuningalignedlanguagemodels}.
-Since fine-tuning is pivotal for adapting generalist models to specialized tasks, ensuring that LLMs \emph{remain safe after fine-tuning} is a critical practical challenge.
+Large language models (LLMs) have demonstrated remarkable capabilities while becoming increasingly accessible.
+Practitioners typically adapt these models to specialized domains, such as code and math, by fine-tuning with domain-specific data.
+In this process, safety tuning is critical to ensure that LLMs remain aligned with human values and security policies \citep{ouyang2022training, bai2022constitutional, zhang2024instructiontuninglargelanguage}.
+However, safety alignment has been shown to be fragile during various stages of adaptation \citep{wei2023jailbroken, huang2024catastrophic, zeng2024johnny, zhan2024removing}.
+For instance, \citet{yang2023shadow} demonstrate that fine-tuning with only a few malicious training examples can jailbreak LLMs, prompting them to comply with harmful user requests.
+More concerningly, \citet{anonymous2024finetuning} show that even benign fine-tuning can inadvertently degrade safety.
+Theoretical works on refusal directions \citep{arditi2024refusallanguagemodelsmediated} and token-depth \citep{qi2024safetyalignmentjusttokens} further suggest that safety alignment is often merely shallow and easily broken.
+Ensuring that LLMs \emph{remain safe after fine-tuning} is therefore a critical practical challenge.

-Recent defenses for preserving safety after fine-tuning can be divided into three categories based on the stage at which the solution is implemented: alignment-stage defenses \citep{huang2024vaccineperturbationawarealignmentlarge,rosati2024representationnoisingdefencemechanism}, fine-tuning-stage defenses \citep{bianchi2024safetytunedllamaslessonsimproving,qi2024safetyalignmentjusttokens,huang2024lisa}, and post–fine-tuning-stage defenses \citep{bhardwaj2024languagemodelshomersimpson,hsu2025safelorasilverlining}.
-See \citep{yao2024survey} for a survey, with additional details in Appendix~\ref{sec:A_related_work}.
-However, most of these works propose \textit{custom} alignment or fine-tuning algorithms as defenses, which are often complex and require specialized knowledge for their implementation.
-This makes seamless integration with popular open-source libraries, such as Llama-Factory \citep{zheng2024llamafactory} and Unsloth \citep{unsloth}, difficult, thereby hindering their adoption in practice.
-Moreover, existing defenses that do not require tailor-made alignment or fine-tuning algorithms often sacrifice task-specific utility in favor of preserving safety.
-Motivated by these practical challenges, we pose the following question: \textit{How can we help practitioners achieve task-specific utility while mitigating safety degradation when fine-tuning LLMs on downstream datasets, so that they can utilize popular open fine-tuning libraries without requiring custom fine-tuning and/or alignment techniques?}